IvoSt98/anime-one-piece-quiz/README.md

 1. After [W3C Markup Validator](https://validator.w3.org/).
 * The warning after the [W3C Markup Validator](https://validator.w3.org/) was that - `Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed`.
 * The warning you can find [here](https://github.com/IvoSt98/anime-one-piece-quiz/commit/65d1fa209420c08aad57c8145e03d0b8afae4a5f) and how was fixed.
-* The [bug](https://github.com/IvoSt98/anime-one-piece-quiz/commit/25f51c8edbd5e8890762c07fc3e2ffec0f99f641) it was because the ul tag it was to the wrong place, the bug was fixed.
+* The [bug](https://github.com/IvoSt98/anime-one-piece-quiz/commit/25f51c8edbd5e8890762c07fc3e2ffec0f99f641) was because the ul tag was in the wrong place, the bug was fixed.

 2. After [JSHint Validator](https://jshint.com/).
 * After [JSHint Validator](https://jshint.com/) you can find the code [here](https://github.com/IvoSt98/anime-one-piece-quiz/commit/c1742081716b00f7b8d88419ee4572049857c6b2) and how was fixed.